 All leave must run concurrent with approved FMLA outlined in Section 8-7.
 Employees are not required to exhaust all other paid leave before taking paid parental leave.
-Paid parental leave must be taken within 12 months of the qualifying event.
-Paid parental leave must be taken as 12 continuous weeks by the birthing parent.
-Non-birthing parents may choose to take up to 4 weeks immediately after the birth and the remainder of their leave in as one continuous leave within 12 months of the birth.
+Paid parental leave must be taken within 6 months of the qualifying event.
+Paid parental leave must be taken as 10 continuous days.
+No intermittent leave will be permitted.
 While on paid parental leave, the County will continue to make payroll deductions and collect the employee's share of benefit premiums.